slideloft/new-docs/issuing-assets/publishing-asset-info.md

 * Your asset holders are _more_ confident in you and the assets you issue.
 * Your project will most likely be _more_ successful!

 The Bantu ticker, which is the source of market data for sites like CoinMarketCap, only includes assets with valid `bantu.toml` files.
 Trading interfaces use `bantu.toml` files to populate their listings, and to decide if and how to present assets to their users.
-Any and all ecosystem integrations that allow for interoperability — from federation to in-app deposit and withdrawal — rely on information in your `bantu.toml` detailing your Bantu setup.
+Any and all ecosystem integrations that allow for interoperability — from buds to in-app deposit and withdrawal — rely on information in your `bantu.toml` detailing your Bantu setup.

 Completing your `bantu.toml` is not a step you can skip.